 Confession: Before this assignment, I’d never even considered keeping a gratitude journal.
-I imagined parchment and elf-crystals and perfumed writing chambers where the air is 75 percent mulberry incense, and purple-haired millennials talk an awful lot about chakras.
+I imagined parchment, elf-crystals, perfumed writing chambers where the air is 75% mulberry incense and purple-haired millennials talking an awful lot about chakras.

 Gratitude is also an example of what humans call feelings, and I have spent an awful lot of energy trying to avoid those.
 But as it happens, what makes me a lousy human also leaves me pretty well-qualified to gauge the effects of a gratitude journal—a tally of thanks I kept throughout December to see whether the gurus and positive psychologists are right about its uplifting power.

-The idea of the gratitude journal, as with most of your leading forms of mindful personal development (meditation, controlled breathing, ringing the Salvation Army bell, doing yoga in a 105-degree closet), is theoretically wonderful, a warmly resonant concept designed to blast rays of sunshine into your dull cement world of commutes and credit card APRs and Facebook.
+The idea of the gratitude journal, as with most leading forms of mindful personal development (meditation, controlled breathing, ringing the Salvation Army bell, doing yoga in a 105-degree closet), is theoretically wonderful, a warmly resonant concept designed to blast rays of sunshine into your dull cement world of commutes, credit card APRs and Facebook.
 Gratitude journals are the opposite of work-intensive, requiring only a pen, pad and a handful of quiet moments.
 You can keep them anywhere.
-They’re meant to be mentally refreshing, spiritually invigorating, and free of expectation or reciprocation—a crystal-blue example of pure instinctual human goodwill.
+They’re meant to be mentally refreshing, spiritually invigorating, and free of expectation or reciprocation—an example of pure instinctual human goodwill.

-A 2006 Northwestern University study by Monica Bartlett and David DeSteno found that gratitude fosters upstream reciprocity, which you may know by its street name: paying it forward.
 The grateful among us enjoy higher self-esteem and are generally in better moods.
 They’re more empathetic and less inclined to vengeful retaliation.
-They experience fewer physical aches and pains, partly because—being in positive frames of mind already—they exercise and visit doctors regularly.
-In a famous example, renowned gratitude expert Martin E. Seligman at the University of Pennsylvania experimented with a number of positive psychology interventions; the most successful involved participants who wrote and hand-delivered notes of gratitude to someone who had influenced their lives.
+In a famous example, renowned gratitude expert Martin E. Seligman of the University of Pennsylvania experimented with a number of positive psychology interventions.
+The most successful involved participants who wrote and hand-delivered notes of gratitude to someone who had influenced their lives.

 So with those benefits in mind, I began writing my first gratitude journal entry of the month.